ResetXPDR/MSFS2020_AutoFPS/README.md

     - Auto OLOD - enabled
     - Pause when MSFS loses focus - disabled
 - Expert Settings
-  - FPS Sensitivity - Determines how sensitive the app will be to the variance between your current and target FPS.
-It will also determine the largest step size you will see, being double the FPS sensitivity number.
-The lower the setting, the less reactive the app will be, the less MSFS settings changes will occur and the changes will be smaller.
+  - FPS Sensitivity
+    - Determines how sensitive the app will be to the variance between your current and target FPS.
+    - Also determines the largest step size you will see, being double the FPS sensitivity number.
+    - The lower the setting, the less reactive the app will be and the smaller the changes will be, which is useful if you are experiencing stuttering with the default value of 5.
 Vice versa for higher settings.
   - Pause when MSFS loses focus - This will stop LODs and, if applicable, cloud quality from changing while you are focused on another app and not MSFS.
 It is particularly useful for when using FG as the FG active and inactive frame rate can vary quite considerably and because FG is not always an exact doubling of non-FG FPS.
   - TLOD Min with optional +
     - Sets the minimum TLOD the automation algorithm will use.